Our Timeline

 First visit to Igelosa to meet Prof. Stig Steen, a pioneer of ex-vivo lung perfusion (EVLP).
 This leads to a new way of thinking and a shift of focus towards organ perfusion.

-We demonstrate that in humans, EVLP mobilises the donor immune compartment and can be used to remove donor leukocytes before lung transplantation.
+We demonstrate that in humans, EVLP mobilises the donor immune compartment & can be used to remove donor leukocytes before lung transplantation.

-We publish the first multicentre clinical trial in collaboration with Igelosa, and Skane Hospital, Sweden, demonstrating that EVLP of marginal donor lungs does not lead to adverse outcomes following lung transplantation.
+We publish the first multicentre clinical trial in collaboration with Igelosa, & Skane Hospital, Sweden, demonstrating that EVLP of marginal donor lungs does not lead to adverse outcomes following lung transplantation.

 We develop a ‘ground-up’ build of a donor kidney perfusion system, with a focus on physiological perfusion (replicating the in-vivo environment).
 We then publish our first kidney paper, demonstrating that our kidney protocol mobilises the donor immune compartment in the kidney, which will reduce reperfusion injury post-transplant.